 Is pay by phone safe?
 Google Pay and Apple Pay: is your data safe?

-Day to day we are hearing stories in the news about international companies and even national security agencies being hacked and criminals having access to databases, passwords emails and login details.
-Smart phones are no different in many respects and the weakest links are always the humans that build the operating systems and applications.
+Day to day we are hearing stories in the news about international companies and even national security agencies being hacked.
+Criminals having access to databases, passwords emails and login details.
+Smartphones are no different in many respects.
+The weakest links are always the humans that build the operating systems and applications.

-Keeping up with the latest security implementations and best practises seems to be too much for many companies another badly coded authorised login that is implemented on almost all internet connected devices, from a universally used websites, allows access to information stored within the app, if that app is hotel books with stored card information, in theory criminals could book rooms in your name.
-What if the app they get access to has all your card details?
-The risks are all still there, even once the loophole has been closed as criminals are always looking for ways to gain peoples confidence to gain access to accounts or to use in phishing emails to further attack the users device or computer.
+Keeping up with the latest security implementations and best practises seems to be too much for many companies.
+A badly coded authorised login is implemented on almost all internet connected devices, from a universally used websites.
+It allows access to information stored within the app.
+If that app is hotel books with stored card information, in theory criminals could book rooms in your name.
+What if via the app they get access to all your card details?
+The risks are all still there.
+Even once the loophole has been closed as criminals are always looking for ways to gain people’s confidence.
+They can gain access to accounts or use in email phishing attacks to further attack computers or users devices.

-- Use unique passwords for all websites and logins
+- You have to use unique passwords for all websites and logins.

-- Keep device and computer security and operating system up-to-date
+- You have to keep device and computer security and operating system up-to-date.